How to Build an Online Community

 These pointers will help you in your efforts of online community building and maintenance.

-Create a Code of Conduct
+1. Create a Code of Conduct

-Implement Feedback
+2. Implement Feedback

 As mentioned, the best online communities allow their audiences to share their thoughts and opinions, with responses from the community leader(s).
-Incorporating the feedback you receive from community members will bolster their trust and provide a better environment for all.
+That means you should readily ask for feedback from your biggest participants.

-Establish Moderators
+3. Establish Moderators

 Disagreements will happen, and they may devolve beyond a mere difference of opinion.
-If two or more members are being nasty to one another or otherwise causing discordance across the community, this is where a moderator should step in.
+If two or more members are being nasty toward one another or otherwise causing discordance across the community, this is where a moderator should step in.

 In fact, depending on the size of your community at that time, you might decide to add more mods!

-Maintain Value
+4. Maintain Value

 The value of partaking in your community should commensurately increase as your numbers grow.
 The more people participating, the more insights and resources that become available for all the members.